Codecademy/engineering-competencies/README.md

 - You introduce frameworks and abstractions that improve the efficiency of other engineers.

 ## FAQ

+### Why these competencies?

+We believe a team should prosper and grow _as a team_: that its success is measured by both the quality and throughput of its output _and_ the personal growth and enjoyment of its individual members.
+Strong technical achievements are only half of that.
+Fostering a collaborative community is also necessary for us to be a great place to work.

+We've found that these four competency areas capture much of what's worked well for us.

 ### Do I have to do everything at my level to meet expectations?